mikecinnamon/MLearning/[ML-21] Example - The dogs vs cats data set.md

 ## Introduction

-Web services are often protected with a challenge that is supposed to be easy for people to solve, but difficult for computers.
-Such a challenge is often called a **CAPTCHA** (Completely Automated Public Turing test to tell Computers and Humans Apart) or **HIP** (Human Interactive Proof).
-HIPs are used for many purposes, such as to reduce email and blog spam and prevent brute force attacks on web site passwords.
+Web services are often protected with a challenge that is supposed to be easy for people, but difficult for computers.
+Such a challenge is often called **CAPTCHA** (Completely Automated Public Turing test to tell Computers and Humans Apart) or **HIP** (Human Interactive Proof).
+CAPTCHA's are used for many purposes, such as to reduce email and blog spam, preventing brute force attacks on web site passwords.

-**Asirra** (Animal Species Image Recognition for Restricting Access) is an HIP that works by asking users to identify photographs of **cats** and **dogs**.
+**ASIRRA** (Animal Species Image Recognition for Restricting Access) is a CAPTCHA that works by asking users to identify photographs of **cats** and **dogs**.
 This task is difficult for computers, but studies have shown that people can accomplish it quickly and accurately.
-Asirra is unique because of its partnership with **Petfinder.com**, the world's largest site devoted to finding homes for homeless pets.
+ASIRRA is unique because of its partnership with **Petfinder.com**, the world's largest site devoted to finding homes for homeless pets.
 They have provided Microsoft Research with over three million images of cats and dogs, manually classified by people at thousands of animal shelters across the United States.

 This example uses part of this data set, released for the *Dogs vs. Cats* Kaggle competition.
-It is inspired by the approach to transfer learning taken in chapter 9 of F Chollet's book.
+It is inspired by the approach to transfer learning taken in chapter 9 of the Keras book (Chollet, 2021).

 ## The data set